catacc-dev/Organizing-SynthRAD-dataset/README.md

 # Organizing-SynthRAD-dataset
-This project aims to generate a JSON dataset file and access the 2D slices of MRI and CT images.
+This project aims to generate a JSON dataset file and visualize the 2D slices of MRI and CT images.
 The dataset used can be found here: https://zenodo.org/records/7260705.

 ## Table of Contents